tang-xin72/DSC510-programming-using-python/README.md

 # DSC510-personal
-This is a backup of all program I created in DSC 510 class this class covers all basic python program skills:
+This is a archive of all python programs I created as part of assignments required in DSC 510 class this class covers all basic python program skills:
 •	Create a Python Application which asks the user for their zip code or city (Your program must perform both a city and a zip lookup).
 You must ask the user which they want to perform with each iteration of the program.
 •	Use the zip code or city name in order to obtain weather forecast data from OpenWeatherMap.